-This certification has been retained for over 15 years, which is an indication of the industry’s commitment to operating sustainably.
-MSC certification follows a rigorous assessment process during which an independent certification agency scrutinises every aspect of the fishery’s management and it must comply with the MSC’s main principles.
-These are:
+Our South African offshore hake fishery is the first hake fishery in the world to be certified by the Marine Stewardship Council (MSC) – the global gold standard for ocean sustainability practices (www.msc.org).
+This certification has been retained for over 20 years, which is an indication of the industry’s commitment to operating sustainably.
+MSC certification follows a rigorous assessment process during which an independent certification agency scrutinises every aspect of the fishery’s management and ensures that it complies with the MSC’s main principles.
+These principles are:

-– A fishery must be conducted in such a way that it does not lead to overfishing or a decrease in the stock;
+– A fishery must be conducted in such a way that it does not lead to overfishing or a decrease in the stock harvested;

-– Fishing operations must not impact on the health of the marine ecosystem; and
+– Fishing operations must not impact the health of the marine ecosystem; and

 – Fishing must be managed and regulated in a responsible way.

-Our Australian Shark Bay prawns (Melicertus latisulcatus) also proudly carry the blue MSC logo.
+Our Australian Shark Bay prawns (Melicertus latisulcatus) proudly carry the blue MSC logo.

-Sea Harvest Corporation, the Group’s South African-based subsidiary, was a founding member of the Groundfish Forum, the world’s leading whitefish industry forum.
-Alongside WWF-SA, BirdLife South Africa and other fishing industry players, it is a co-founder and member of the Responsible Fisheries Alliance (RFA), which promotes an ecosystem approach to fishing (EAF).
+Sea Harvest Corporation, the Group’s South African-based subsidiary, is a founding member of the Groundfish Forum, the world’s leading whitefish industry forum.
+Alongside WWF-SA, BirdLife South Africa, and other fishing industry players, it is a co-founder and member of the Responsible Fisheries Alliance (RFA) which promotes an ecosystem approach to fishing (EAF).